BoShenNeuro/BoShenNeuro.github.io/README.md

 ### CV in Brief
 __2022 to now - Research Scientist, New York University__

-  <small>Researcher in computational neuroscience, NYU Langone School of Medicine, with Paul Glimcher PhD, Kenway Louie MD, PhD, John Rinzel PhD, and Richard Tsien PhD.</small>
+  <span style="font-size: 80%;">Researcher in computational neuroscience, NYU Langone School of Medicine, with Paul Glimcher PhD, Kenway Louie MD, PhD, John Rinzel PhD, and Richard Tsien PhD.</span>

 __2019 to 2022 - Postdoc, New York University__